-Now if the profession will not take a practical interest in the election of the five Representatives, and will not even take the trouble to put their views before their Direct Representatives, can we expect the necessary progress to be made (a fair proportion of practitioners, when asked to do any (a fair proportion of practitioners, when asked to do any practical work, offer the excuse given by the vagrant to the judge: he asked to be excused going to gaol as he "had not time!")?
-Our five Direct Representatives at present are: for England, Drs.
-C. G. Wheelhouse, J. G. Glover, and Sir Walter Foster; for Scotland, Dr. W. Bruce; and for Ireland, Dr. G. H. Kidd.
+Now if the profession will not take a practical interest in the election of the five Representatives, and will not even take the trouble to put their views before their Direct Repre-(a fair proportion of practitioners, when asked to do any (a fair proportion of practitioners, when asked to do any practical work, offer the excuse given by the vagrant to the judge: he asked to be excused going to gaol as he "had not time!")?
+Our five Direct Representatives at present are : for England, Drs.
+C. G. Wheelhouse, J. G. Glover, and Sir Walter Foster; for Scotland, Dr. W. Bruce; and for Ire-land, Dr. G. H. Kidd.
 All of these are anxious to receive the opinions of Practitioners on matters relating to medical education.
-I would, therefore, suggest that each Medical Society, each Branch of the British Medical Association, and each Practitioner petition our direct Representatives asking each of them to take steps so that an improvement in the educational standard of Students in Midwifery may at once be brought about.
+I would, therefore, suggest that each Medical Society, each Branch of the British Medical Association, and each of them to take steps so that an improvement in the educational standard of Students in Midwifery may at once be brought about.
 The Council meet in October.
 I would be brought about.
 The Council meet in October.
-I would suggest we petition that each Student be made (a) to attend lectures on Midwifery and diseases of women and children for six months; (b) that he attend the clinical instruction given in a Lying in Hospital, or recognised Hospital with lying in beds, for six months; and (a) that he be present at fifty confinements and have personally conducted thirty cases under the care of a Registered Practitioner.
-Such a course would lead to a most baseful in programment in the same. would lead to a most beneficial improvement in the young Doctor, and a lasting good to lying-in women.
+I would suggest we petition that each Student be made (a) to attend lectures on Midwifery and diseases of women and children for six months; (δ) that he attend the clinical instruction given in a Lying in Hospital, or recognised Hospital with lying-in beds, for six months; and (α) that he be present at fifty confinements and have personally conducted thirty cases under the care of a Registered Practitioner.
+Such a course would hold to a meet be four for the transfer of the transfer o would lead to a most beneficial improvement in the young foctor, and a lasting good to lying-in women.
 It is our fault if the improvement is not made.
 When speaking on this subject I would call attention to the resolution which I brought before the last annual meeting of the British Medical Association.
-It is as follows: "That having regard to the fact that of a total number of thirty members, comprising the General Council of Medical Education and Registra-tration, the Registered medical Practitioners of the three divisions of the United Kingdom (numbering over twenty-four thousand) are now empowered to elect only five Direct Representatives, it is expedient to confer on the said Registered Practitioners of the three Divisions of the United Kingdom the power of returning one additional Direct Representative for each of the three divisions, to the General Medical Council."
+It is as follows: "That having regard to the fact that of a total number of thirty members, comprising the General Council of Medical Education and Registra-tration, the Registered medical Practitioners of the three divisions of the United Kingdom (numbering over twenty-four thousand) are now empowered to elect only five Direct Representatives, it is expedient to confer on the said Regis-tered Practitioners of the three Divisions of the United Kingdom the power of returning one additional Direct Representative for each of the three divisions, to the General Medical Council."
 A report of the discussion on the motion will be found in the British Medical Journal, of August 9, 1890, p.
-336. It was unanimously passed, and the Council of the Association has promised to further the object. support of the motion I pointed out that section ten (r) of the Medical Act, 1886, gave us the power of claiming such increase in the number of Direct Representatives; for those who drafted the Act grasped the fact that, as the profession increased in numbers, it would, like any other body of persons, require an increased number of Representatives, similar power being given to admit Representatives of any new Universities or Colleges.
-I also showed that the prinprevious page next page
+336. It was unanimously passed, and the Council of the Association has promised to further the object.
+In support of the motion I pointed to utthat the object.
+In the Medical Act, 1886, gave us the power of claiming such increase in the number of Direct Representatives; for those who drafted the Act grasped the fact that, as the profession increased in numbers, it would, like any other body of persons, require an increased number of Representatives, similar power being given to admit Representatives of any new Universities or Colleges.
+I also showed that the prin-